Air India faces shut down, needs buyer before June 2020

 "We need at least USD 150 million (about Rs 1,100 crore) to get new engines for these 12 planes.
 With adequate funds not available even for normal operations, it looks difficult we will get funds for engine replacement and make these planes operational any soon," the official said.

-However, the official said that seven of the eight wide-body planes, which were grounded for engine and other engineering related issues, are back in operations.
+However, the official said that seven of the eight wide-body planes, which were grounded for the engine and other engineering-related issues, are back in operations.
 The eighth one is expected to start flying soon.

-"We plan to deploy this to cater to to the new Mumbai-Stansted (London region) route, which we are looking to launch from February next year,' he said.
+"We plan to deploy this to cater to the new Mumbai-Stansted (London region) route, which we are looking to launch from February next year,' he said.

 The new route would have three times per week services and bookings would open soon.